ARM-software/SCP-firmware/user_guide.md

     $> make test

-For all products other than 'host', the code needs to be compiled by a cross- compiler.
+For all products other than 'host', the code needs to be compiled by a cross-compiler.
 The toolchain is derived from the CC parameter, which should point to the cross-compiler.
 It can be set as an environment variable before invoking 'make', or provided as part of the build command:

     $> make CC=<path to the cross compiler> ...